Before we look at the many uses for vinegar lets start off by telling you that the name vinegar comes from the Latin vinum acer meaning sharp wine.

 Revive old paintbrushes in a distilled white vinegar and water solution, then wash in a heavy duty detergent.

-To poach an egg without having the white spread out too far, add one tablespoon of vinegar to the water.
+To poach an egg without having the white spread out too far, add one tablespoon of vinegar to the boiling water, place egg in a cup and pour into the boiling water while agitating the water with a spoon

 To brighten white clothes soak them in 5 liters of warm water with one cup of white vinegar, follow up with a clear water rinse.